brocade/ansible/README.md

 tower_awx branch is now merged to master.
-Since playbooks and ansible.cfg are expected to be in the root directory for Tower/AWX, all playbooks and ansible.cfg are moved from task to root directory.
+Since playbooks and ansible.cfg are expected to be in the root directory for Tower/AWX, all playbooks and ansible.cfg are moved from tasks directory to root directory.

 #### Usage ####